shorepine/alles/README.md

    * sine
    * saw
    * triangle
+   * noise
    * karplus-strong string (+ adjustable feedback)
-   * noise
    * FM, using a DX7 simulation, with support for DX7 patches and 10,000 presets
  * Biquad low-pass filter with cutoff and resonance at the last stage
- * Oscillators can be specified by frequency in floating point or midi note
+ * Voices can be specified by frequency in floating point or midi note
  * Each voice has a dedicated ADSR VCA, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance
- * Each voice can also act as an LFO to modify the parameters of another voice
+ * Each voice (except for those using KS or FM) can also act as an LFO to modify the parameters of another voice
  * Speaker gain control